Wilderness can take many forms.

 The Mrs. and I started off at Agate Fossil Beds.
 Not only known for the site of fossils that are now located in museums throughout the world, but also for an exquisite display of Plains nations artifacts

 We enjoyed the exhibits and marveled at how much western history took place around this very spot.

 The museum was left and we took a walk in the monument.
 The Niobrara river was crossed.

 We soon reached the hills where much of the original excavations were done.

 A commanding view of the high plains were enjoyed.

-The The Former Wife even found a fossil….
+The a past partner even found a fossil….